mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/getting-started/make-phone-call/javascript.md

 ## Conclusion

-You have implemented your first App to Phone Voice application with the Nexmo Client SDK for JavaScript.
+You have implemented your first App to Phone Voice application with the Client SDK for JavaScript.

 Open the webpage in a browser to see that you can make a call and hangup a call to a phone number.
 If you've followed along this tutorial, your code should look similar to [this](https://github.com/Nexmo/client-sdk-javascript-make-phone-calls/blob/master/index.html).